VetIoT: On Vetting IoT Defenses Enforcing Policies at Runtime: Evaluation

+Another pattern we observed is that mostly \maverick and \expat reported policy violations in the \helion-based testbeds compared to \iotguard and \patriot.
+Since \maverick conducts policy checks whenever it intercepts either an action or an event, the likelihood of detecting a policy violation is doubled, which explains the higher count of policy violations.
+In contrast, although \expat only checks for policy violations when an action is issued by an IoT application, it reports more policy violations compared to \patriot and \iotguard.
+This is because \expat does not employ a policy selection algorithm when it checks policies, unlike \patriot and \iotguard.
+As a result, \expat erroneously reports a violation of a policy that is not even relevant to the intercepted action.
+A similar case study is described in $\S$~\ref{subsec:case-analysis} (see Type2).

-\mypara{Performance overhead.} To measure approximate performance overhead incurred by \sysname, we recorded its peak memory usage and the total required time when running each test-suite.
-Figures \ref{fig:cpu-time} and \ref{fig:mem} show that \sysname required around 2.2 hrs maximum (no more than 6 seconds as CPU-time + delays) and less than 800kB recorded its peak memory usage.
-Also, the performance overhead increases linearly with the increase in the number of testcases.
+\mypara{Time and Space Requirement.} To measure empirical time and space complexity of \sysname, we recorded its peak memory usage and the total required time for each experiment, running all six test-suites.
+In total, there were 32 experiments: 8 for stress testing and 24 for differential testing ($= 4$ IoT defenses $\times$ $6$ identical testbeds). \FIGREF~\ref{fig:cpu-time} and \ref{fig:mem} show that \sysname required less than 5hrs (no more than 60 seconds as CPU-time) and less than 2400kB recorded its peak memory usage.
+Also, the complexity increases linearly with the increase in the number of testcases.
+There was an initial high peak memory usage, but after that the memory usage remained nearly constant.
+Note that multiple lines overlap with each other on these figures.

+Furthermore, we categorized our 32 experiments based on each target IoT defense to clearly present the time and space complexity.
+We observed that evaluating \maverick required a higher simulation time and consumed more memory compared to others.
+This can be attributed to \maverick's trusted intermediary node, which not only demands additional memory but also increases communication latency.
+Our observation is akin to the reported overhead \cite{mazhar2023maverick}.